-Details of funding for VET in schools, including SATs can be accessed from the Grants and Allowances website.
+Details of funding for VET in schools, including SATs can be accessed from the VET in Schools website.

 Each party to a school-based apprenticeship or traineeship (i.e. student, parent/carer, school, employer and supervising registered training organisation) has specific responsibilities and obligations .